Behavior of random walk on discrete point processes: Transience and Recurrence

-\begin{clm} Let $p_\om^n(x,y)$ be the probability that the random walk moves from $x$ to $y$ in $n$ steps in the environment $\om$.
-Then there exist positive constants $K_1,K_2$ depending only on $d$, and a natural number $N$ such that for every $n>N$ and every $x,y\in\CP(\om)$
+\begin{prop} Let $p_\om^n(x,y)$ be the probability that the random walk in the environment $\om$ moves from $x$ to $y$ in $n$ steps.
+Then there exists a positive constant $K$ depending only on $d$, such that for every $n\in\BN$ and every $x,y\in\CP(\om)$